DarrylNnon/free-genai-bootcamp-2025/Deepseek-in-aws-lambda/Deepseek.md

-# Deepseek in AWS Lambda with Gloria
+# Deepseek in AWS Lambda with Francklin

 start by opening: